 HMRC can open an investigation into your IR35 status if it thinks an outside IR35 determination is wrong, so it’s important to keep accurate financial records and tax return information.

 Make sure you have IR35 compliance in mind and actively discuss your status with your clients, who should also be preparing for the April 2021 changes if the status decision will now fall on them.

 Our IR35 guide has more information on some of the tests HMRC might carry out to determine whether your contract is inside IR35 or outside IR35.
 See the section IR35 checklist: am I compliant?

 The off-payroll working rules are complex.
 Please only use this article as a guide and if you’re unsure about whether a contract falls inside IR35 or outside IR35, get professional advice.

 Your IR35 status has different implications for the tax you pay.

 Working out your deemed payment can be complex, so it’s best to speak to your accountant to make sure you get it right.

-But if you’re a public sector contractor, your fee payer will work out and pay your tax and NICs on your behalf (as will medium-sized and larger clients for private sector contractors from April 2020).
+But if you’re a public sector contractor, your fee payer will work out and pay your tax and NICs on your behalf (this applies to those in the private sector from April 2021 too).

-Even though HMRC sees you as an employee for tax purposes when you’re inside IR35, you aren’t entitled to employee benefits like holiday pay and sick pay.
+Even though HMRC sees you as an employee for tax purposes when you’re inside IR35, you might not be entitled to employee benefits like holiday pay and sick pay.

 When you’re outside IR35 you: